pantunes/xtcryptosignals/README.md

   configured crypto-currencies exchanges.

 Options:
-  --testing                       Execute 1 iteration for all configured coins
+  --test                          Execute 1 iteration for all configured coins
                                   and/or tokens without Celery.
 (Useful for
                                   testing purposes)
   --list-config [exchanges|currencies]